Icecovery/Shaddy/README.md

 ### If you are a modder...

 You may want to use [Shabby](https://github.com/taniwha/Shabby) to load Shaddy shaders to your parts.
-Alternatively, you can also use your own shader loader.
+Alternatively, you can also use your own shader loader or [Textures Unlimited](https://forum.kerbalspaceprogram.com/index.php?/topic/167450-*).

+**Use Shabby:**

-To start making mods using Shaddy:
+To start making mods using Shaddy and Shabby:

 * First download the SDK in [GitHub Release](https://github.com/Icecovery/Shaddy/releases).